-Degrees conferred between July 1, 2012 and June 30, 2013
+Degrees conferred between July 1, 2015 and June 30, 2016

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can compute the percentages using 1st majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

 Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

 Agriculture 1

-Natural resources and 3
+Natural resources and 2 3

 conservation

 Architecture 4

-Area, ethnic, and gender studies 5
+Area, ethnic, and gender studies 2 5

 Communication/journalism 5 9

 Communication technologies 10

-Computer and information 11
+Computer and information sciences 3 11

-sciences

 Personal and culinary services 12

 Education 4 13

-Engineering 12 14
+Engineering 11 14

 Engineering technologies 15

-Foreign languages, literatures, and 16
+Foreign languages, literatures, and 4 16

-linguistics 8
+linguistics

 Family and consumer sciences 19

 Law/legal studies 22

-English 3 23
+English 2 23

 Liberal arts/general studies 1 24

 Library science 25

-Biological/life sciences 11 26
+Biological/life sciences 9 26

-Mathematics and statistics 1 27
+Mathematics and statistics 2 27

 Military science and military 28 and 29

 technologies

 Interdisciplinary studies 30

 Parks and recreation 31

-Philosophy and religious studies 2 38
+Philosophy and religious studies 1 38

-Theology and religious vocations 39
+Theology and religious vocations 0 39

 Physical sciences 3 40

 Science technologies 41

-Psychology 5 42
+Psychology 4 42

 Homeland Security, law 43

-enforcement, firefighting, and -
+enforcement, firefighting, and

 protective services

-Public administration and social 44
+Public administration and social 1 44

 services

-Social sciences 8 45
+Social sciences 4 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials 49

 moving

 Visual and performing arts 1 50

-Health professions and related 51
+Health professions and related 21 51

-programs 20
+programs

-Business/marketing 13 52
+Business/marketing 18 52

-History 3 54
+History 2 54

 Other

 TOTAL 100% 100% 100%